andela-technology/qualified-docs/content/reference/languages/objc/cw.md

 ## Overview

-Qualified provides a lightweight, custom testing framework for Objective-C. However, we recommend using the standard [unitkit](/reference/languages/objc/unitkit) instead.
+Qualified provides a custom testing framework for Objective-C. However, we recommend using the standard [unitkit](/reference/languages/objc/unitkit) instead.

 # Pass/Fail methods